curityio/react-native-haapi-example/README.md

 The example app uses the [React Native HAAPI Module](https://github.com/curityio/react-native-haapi-module), whose README explains more about options.\
 Use pre-released modules by updating the example app to use a file based dependency.\
-If you need to troubleshoot you can perform actions like adding `println` statements to the module's Kotlin code.
+You can change the module code, e.g. to add `println` debug statements, then run it with the example app.

 ```bash
 git clone https://github.com/curityio/react-native-haapi-module.git